aleh02/aleh02/README.md

 I'm a computer science student passionate about building practical, efficient and scalable software systems.

 - 📍 Based in Livorno, Italy
-- 🎓 Bachelor degree in computer science @Unipi
+- 🎓 Bachelor degree in Computer Science @Unipi
-- 🧠 Interested in operating systems, programming languages, algorithms, and software engineering.
+- 🧠 Interested in full-stack development, backend architecture, and modern software technologies
-- 💻 Love working on system programming & backend development
+- 💻 Developing my skills across different layers of software
 - 📧 Reach me on Linkedin or Instagram below!

 ---